Long Hill Chapel Supported Missionaries

 NON-ALLIANCE SUPPORTED WORKERS

-ADOLFSEN – INDEPENECE, BELIEZE Sylvia is a worker with Global Outreach Mission.
-She serves as a registrar & counselor at the interdenominational Belize Bible College, in Punta Gorda.
-Her aim is to train & raise up Christian leaders to minister in the local indigenous churches, Sylvia teaches Sunday Bible Classes to children in the surrounding Mayan/Ketchi villages.
-She also prays for and distributes food to the poor, sick & elderly in the community.
+ADOLFSEN – INDEPENECE, BELIZE Sylvia is a worker with Global Outreach Mission in Independence, Belize and surrounding villages.
+Her aim is to train and raise up Christian leaders to minister in the local indigenous churches.
+Sylvia teaches Sunday Bible Classes to children in the surrounding Mayan/Ketchi villages.
+She also prays for and distributes food to the poor, sick, and elderly in the community.

 AGOSTINI – WILMINGTON, DELAWARE Gabe & Judy serve with Ripe for Harvest Outreach.
 Gabe does leadership training in Latin American and Europe.
-Through their leadership network, SALT (Support and Leadership Training), the Agostini family continues to develop new leaders in the church to affectively bring the gospel to their communities.
+Through their leadership network, SALT (Support and Leadership Training), the Agostini family continues to develop new leaders in the church, primarily in South America, to effectively bring the gospel to their communities.

 BONDS – DALLAS, TEXAS Austin & Darcy are the directors of Metro Relief.
 They have four children: Elijah, Quintin, Isaiah, and Annalee.
-Metro Relief seeks mobilize, empower, restore, and satisfy the needs of the oppressed.
-The Bonds do this through offering a food pantry and resource center.
-They also take a converted bus to homeless communities where they serve food, hand out hygiene products, and offer prayer.
+Metro Relief seeks to mobilize, empower, restore, and satisfy the needs of the poor and hopeless communities in and around Dallas-Ft.Worth, TX.
+The Bonds do this through offering a mobile food pantry and resource center.
+They take a converted bus to homeless communities where they serve food, hand out hygiene products, and offer prayer.
 Doing this on a consistent basis builds relationships that lead hurting people to Jesus Christ.

-SPIEKER – CARY, NORTH CAROLINA Edmund & Marli are workers with Church in Missions and TransWorld Radio.
+SPIEKER – CARY, NORTH CAROLINA Edmund & Marli started at TransWorld Radio (TWR) Brazil, where Edmund was the first Executive Director.
 They have three grown children: Marcio, Simone, and Fabio.
+After 34 years with TWR, Edmund became International Ministry Director of Churches in Missions serving Christian leaders, pastors, and their wives worldwide.
 Edmund leads Pastor Care Seminars, mainly in Brazil.
-He has started and directs, Champions Arise, a discipleship ministry for men.
-Marli is the founder of TWR-Project Hannah.
-A ministry to downtrodden and abused women with a prayer network in 125 countries, programs in 69 languages and multiple mercy ministries.
+He has started and directs Champions Arise, a discipleship ministry for men.
+Marli founded TWR-Project Hannah, a ministry to downtrodden and abused women with a prayer network in 125 countries, programs in 69 languages, and multiple mercy ministries.
+Marli retired in 2017.

 MARKETSTREET MISSION – MORRISTOWN, NEW JERSEY The goal of the Market Street Mission is to help men, women, and children in need through an Emergency Assistance program and a Rehabilitation and Recovery program.
 Market Street Mission provides meals, shelter and hope to the needy of Northern New Jersey.
 This hope comes by meeting physical, emotional and spiritual needs.
 In our rehabilitation program, families are freed and transformed by the power of Jesus.